henry32144/TD3-Pytorch/README.md

 ### Introduction

 This project is a Pytorch implentation of TD3.
-The paper can be found here [Addressing Function Approximation Error in Actor-Critic Methods](https://arxiv.org/abs/1802.09477).
+The paper can be found here [Addressing Function Approximation Error in Actor-Critic Methods](https://arxiv.org/abs/1802.09477) by Scott Fujimoto, Herke van Hoof and David Meger.

 The implementations for each environment is written in corresponding named jupyter notebook.